 Kenn and Kimberly: Hummingbirds have a bizarre way of conserving energy.
 Usually at night, during periods of cold and sometimes when they’re perched at a feeder, hummingbirds can enter a deep, sleep-like state known as torpor, when all body functions slow dramatically.
 Metabolism slows by as much as 95%, and heart rate and body temperature drop significantly.
 Torpor allows them to conserve precious energy and survive surprisingly low temperatures.
 Hummingbirds are tough birds!

-6. I only have female ruby-throated hummingbirds visiting my sugar-water feeder and the flowers on my deck rail.
+“I only have female ruby-throated hummingbirds visiting my sugar-water feeder and the flowers on my deck rail.
 I never see males.
-Do they like different flowers and the types of feeders than the female? —Linda Anderson of Berwick, Pennsylvania
+Do they like different flowers and the types of feeders than the females? asks Linda Anderson of Berwick, Pennsylvania.

 Kenn and Kimberly: Males and females generally like the same things, so there may be other factors at work here.
 It’s possible that the male hummingbirds in your area have territories away from your feeders and flowers so you don’t see them as often.
 We’ve also seen females defending the territory around the nest, actively chasing off the males and other females that venture too close.
 Also, remember that juvenile hummingbirds (both males and females) look like the adult females, so they outnumber the flashy ruby-throated adult males.

-7. How can I keep larger birds like orioles from monopolizing my hummingbird feeders? —Roger Hatfield of Del Rio, Texas
+“How can I keep larger birds like orioles from monopolizing my hummingbird feeders?” says Roger Hatfield of Del Rio, Texas.

-Kenn and Kimberly: In your region of Texas, you’re lucky to have several kinds of orioles, but we understand why you’d want to keep space open for hummingbirds.
+Kenn and Kimberly: In your region of Texas, you’re lucky to have several types of orioles, but we understand why you’d want to keep space open for hummingbirds.
 One approach is to have one or two “sacrificial” feeders, with perches that make it easy for orioles and other larger birds to drink sugar water.
-If you have other feeders with no perches, the hummingbirds can still hover at thsoe to feed, ideally undisturbed by the larger birds.
+If you have other feeders with no perches, the hummingbirds can still hover at those to feed, ideally undisturbed by the larger birds.